oracle/graal/docs/reference-manual/graalvm-updater.md

 * It will also verify if you have any optional components installed in the current GraalVM installation and update those as well.
 * If your setup involves some environment variables (e.g., `PATH`) pointing to a selected GraalVM installation, those variables should be updated manually.

-You can also upgrade the edition from **Community** to **Enterprise**.
+You can also upgrade the edition from **GraalVM Community Edition** to **Oracle GraalVM**.
-To upgrade GraalVM Community Edition to Enterprise, run:
+To upgrade, run:
 ```shell
 gu upgrade --edition ee
 ```

-It will install the newest version of GraalVM Enterprise Edition, next to the current installation.
+It will install the newest version of Oracle GraalVM, next to the current installation.
 GraalVM Updater will check for the optional component presence, verify if a component is appropriate for the installation, and upgrade it as well.

 > Note: You can only upgrade GraalVM to a newer version with GraalVM Updater.
-The downgrades to an older version, and from GraalVM Enterprise to Community Edition are not possible.
+The downgrade to an older version, and from Oracle GraalVM to GraalVM Community Edition, is not possible.

 ## Rebuild Images